mypubgroup/nova-system-info-card/README.md

 ### Security

-If you discover any security related issues, please email chris.bautista@coreproc.ph instead of using the issue tracker.
+If you discover any security related issues, please email chris.bautista@codeat3.ph instead of using the issue tracker.

 ## Credits